 The Greater Kansas City Interfaith Council (GKCIC) is a non-profit 501(c)3 organization, which has a Board of Directors that strives for inclusiveness.
-The Council is comprised of Council Faith Directors, as well as Council At-Large Directors, who belong to 24 distinct faith philosophies represented in the greater community, all of whom are passionate about multi-faith understanding.
-Working through Directors, Alternates, Advisors and Friends, the Council strives to provide engaging and educational programs about the many diverse faiths and traditions represented in Greater Kansas City by joining religion, spirit and community.
+The GKCIC is comprised of Faith Councilors, who belong to 24 distinct faith philosophies represented in the greater community, all of whom are passionate about multi-faith understanding.
+Working through Councilors, Alternates, Advisors and Friends, the Council strives to provide engaging and educational programs about the many diverse faiths and traditions represented in Greater Kansas City by joining religion, spirit and community.

 Executive Committee

-To read a full bio about the Faith Directors and At-Large Directors who serve the Greater Kansas City Interfaith Council, click on their image.
+To read a full bio about the Faith Councilors who serve on the Executive Committee, click on their image.

 Ira Sirkar has served as the Sufi Faith Director with the GKC Interfaith Council since 2011.
 He has been a student of Sufism since 1976 and is an ordained minister, a Cherag, in the Sufi Universal Worship, a concentration that brings the world’s religions together to promote understanding and spiritual awakening for humanity in a prayer service.